Wiredcraft/mixable-object/README.md

 The `mixin()` function simply copies attributes from a source object to `this`.

+__Selective mixin__: a 2nd or more arguments can be used, i.e. `mixin(source, 'keyOne', 'keyTwo', ...)` and if so, only the attributes with the keys are copied.

-We've seen many similar implementations like `Object.assign()` from ES6 or another `mixin()` from [es5-ext](https://github.com/medikoo/es5-ext), while our `mixin()` has some notable features:
+We've seen many similar implementations like `Object.assign()` from ES6 or another `mixin()` from [es5-ext](https://github.com/medikoo/es5-ext), while our `mixin()` has some notable features / differences:

-- We are using `Object.keys()`, meaning that only enumerable attributes are copied.
+1. Only enumerable attributes are copied by default unless you do selective mixin (see above).
-- Things are copied with `Object.defineProperty()`, so for example we will not copy the value that a getter returns but the getter itself.
+2. Things are copied with `Object.defineProperty()`, so for example we will not copy the value that a getter returns but the getter itself.
-- The argument of `mixin()` is the source and the target is `this`, as opposed to many other implementations where they usually have 2 arguments - the target and the source.
+3. The argument of `mixin()` is the source and the target is `this`.
+This is different with many other libraries where they usually have 2 arguments - the target and the source.
 This allows it to be chained like `obj.mixin(lorem).mixin(ipsum)`.
 However you can still do `mixin.call(target, source)` if you want to.